Orochi, the Eight-Headed Dragon: Plot

 Following this defeat, Ousu gains the title "Yamato Takeru", yet fails to win the acceptance of Keiko.
 His aunt, though, warns him of a great threat looming overhead, as Tsukuyomi is poised to return, endangering the Earth.
-Ousu must prepare to halt this from occurring.
+Ousu must prepare to keep this from occurring.
 She tells him to bring the Sword of Dark Clouds to her for safekeeping as it holds a good deal of Tsukuyomi's power.
-He secures the sword but is tricked by Tsukinowa, who summoned Kaishin Muba, disguised as Inahi and revealed himself to be one of Tsukuyomi's fangs, into surrendering it, thus inadvertently restoring Tsukuyomi to full power.
-Tsukinowa also reveals that it was him who killed Inahi and Ousu's brother to frame Ousu, causing Ousu mortally wounds Tsukinowa in retaliation.
+He secures the sword but is tricked by Tsukinowa - who summoned Kaishin Muba, disguised as Inahi, and revealed himself to be one of Tsukuyomi's fangs - into surrendering it, thus inadvertently restoring Tsukuyomi to full power.
+Tsukinowa also reveals that it was he who killed Inahi and Ousu's brother to frame Ousu, causing Ousu to mortally wound Tsukinowa in retaliation.

-The solar eclipse falls over Earth as Tsukuyomi blots out the sunlight and reclaims the Sword of Dark Clouds from Tsukinowa, who reverts into his fang form after he died, unleashes chaos to the Earth.
-Ousu is told by King Bullhead, who reveals himself to be Susanoo that his divinely ordained destiny is to destroy Tsukuyomi with the aid of Oto, who revealed to be the incarnation of Amaterasu.
+The solar eclipse falls over Earth as Tsukuyomi blots out the sunlight and reclaims the Sword of Dark Clouds from Tsukinowa, who reverts into his fang form after he dies, and unleashes chaos to the Earth.
+Ousu is told by King Bullhead, who reveals himself to be Susanoo, that his divinely ordained destiny is to destroy Tsukuyomi with the aid of Oto, who revealed to be the incarnation of Amaterasu.
 Susanoo tests Ousu by having him pull the Sword of Karasai from a stone, and tells him that it is the only weapon that can kill Tsukuyomi.
 Together, Ousu and Oto are transported to the moon to face Tsukuyomi, who transforms himself into Orochi once again.
-Ousu and Oto are aided by Amano to launch an aerial attack on Orochi, but Orochi overpowers them.
+Ousu and Oto are aided by Amano, the White Phoenix, to launch an aerial attack on Tsukuyomi, but are overpowered.

 As they have both lost their lives, Oto sacrifices herself to gives Ousu her life energy.
-Ousu realizes that Susanoo's prophecy has come true, as he now has the shrine mirror, the Sword of Karasai, and Oto's spirit.
-Ousu transforms into a gigantic warrior named Utsuno Ikusagami, who fights and defeats Orochi, who reverts into Tsukuyomi after defeated.
+Ousu realizes that Susanoo's prophecy has come true, as he now has all three lights - the shrine mirror, the Sword of Karasai, and Oto's spirit.
+Ousu transforms into a gigantic, radiant warrior, Utsuno Ikusagami, and fights and defeats Tsukuyomi, who reverts into his human form after being defeated.

 With Tsukuyomi's defeat, Oto is restored to life.
-Susanoo telepathically tells Ousu to seal Tsukuyomi's spirit into his gemstone, then cast it into the outer space, causing the eclipse ends and the sun again shines on Earth.
+Susanoo telepathically tells Ousu to seal Tsukuyomi in his gemstone, then cast it into outer space, causing the eclipse to end and the sun to shine again on Earth.
 As Ousu and Oto mount Amano to fly home to Earth, Keiko says he wants to see Ousu.
-In the end, Ousu and Oto reluctantly part ways as Ousu returns the Sword of Dark Clouds at Yamato.
+In the end, Ousu and Oto reluctantly part ways as Ousu returns the Sword of Dark Clouds to Yamato.

+Production

+Orochi, the Eight-Headed Dragon marked Toho's first non-Godzilla Kaiju film since the 1970s.